Joseph A. Unanue

 Carmen Ana Casal de Unanue

-Faithful, lifelong service to her family, her church and her community are hallmarks of the life of Carmen Ana Casal de Unanue.
+Faithful, lifelong service to her family, her church & her community are hallmarks of the life of Carmen Ana Casal de Unanue.
 Her deep commitment to others distinguishes her as a woman of great compassion and vision.

 In 2005, Mrs. Unanue was honored by the American Bible Society for her contribution and leadership to the Hispanic community.
 At the request of Pope John Paul II, she served on a ten woman steering committee that was responsible for organizing the first Catholic Pro Familia in Puerto Rico in September 1993.
 In this capacity, she was able to work with Papal Emissary and close family friend, noted author, Monsignor Lorenzo Albacete.
-Mrs. Unanue was honored by President Ronald Reagan for her community service.
+Mrs. Unanue was even honored by President Ronald Reagan for her community service.
 In 1984, Seton Hall University awarded Mrs. Unanue an honorary Doctorate of Humanitarian Service.

 Carmen Ana remains an active and committed philanthropist.
 Both personally and through the C&J Unanue foundation, she has supported a number of organizations including Ballet Hispanico, Museo Del Barrio and the Archdiocese of Newark.
 The Foundation is funding the Joseph A. Unanue Institute and the Latin American/Latino Studies Program at Seton Hall University.